Jacumba Hot Springs, California: History

 The Kumeyaay peoples occupied the Jacumba area prior to European settlement.
 They were likely attracted by the warm Jacumba hot spring (temperature 104 F), one of many mineral hot springs which occur up and down the Peninsular Ranges of California.
 Ranchers occupied the area in the 19th century and were often in conflict with the indigenous population.
-15 Kumeyaay and one White died in an event connected to alleged cattle rustling during the Jacumba Massacre of February 27, 1880.
+Fifteen Kumeyaay and one White died in an event connected to alleged cattle rustling during the Jacumba Massacre of February 27, 1880.

 Around the turn of the 20th century, the health and relaxation benefits of natural hot springs began to be commercialized.
 The Jacumba hot spring is prolific and delivered enough water to fill large public baths, the remains of which can still be seen.
 The water contains sulfur but has a pleasant clean smell.
-In 1919 rail service connected Jacumba to San Diego.
+In 1919 rail service on the San Diego and Arizona Eastern Railway connected Jacumba to San Diego.
 By 1925 the town had a world class hotel, the Hotel Jacumba.
 In the 1930s, Jacumba had developed into a top destination and had a population of about 1,150.
 Many of the foremost movie stars and celebrities of the time regarded Jacumba as a prime destination for relaxation.

-Jacumba's role as a prime destination continued through World War II; however as the southernmost California hot spring, it began to feel competition from more northern ones, including Murrieta and Palm Springs.
-After the new Interstate 8 bypassed Jacumba by two miles, most of the roadside service businesses folded and the community went into economic decline.
+Jacumba's role as a prime destination continued through World War II.
+As the southernmost California hot spring, it began to feel competition from more northern ones, including Murrieta and Palm Springs.
+After the Interstate 8 bypassed Jacumba by two miles, most of the roadside service businesses folded and the community went into economic decline.

 The Jacumba Hotel closed and was destroyed in an arson fire in 1983.
 The ruins stood until 1991.
 Today, the stub of the massive central fireplace can still be seen.
 The great public baths closed, the swimming pool was filled in, and the well was capped by its rights-owner.

 In the 1980s, the Jacumba Motel was the only hotel facility left in Jacumba.
-However, the area continues to attract primarily foreign visitors and the motel has acquired rights to the spring and opened a spa.
+The area continues to attract primarily foreign visitors and the motel has acquired rights to the spring and opened a spa.
 In 2002 the facility was sold with the intent of renovating it into a timeshare spa-type resort.
 In 2006 it was resold and set up as a bed and breakfast.
 The facility was closed in from 2010 to 2013.
 After a complete renovation, it was re-opened on June 28, 2013.
 It is in operation as the Jacumba Hot Springs Spa and Motel.